-In good landscape design, how stone steps look is as important as how they function.
+In landscape design, how stone steps look is as important as how they function.
 Frankly, that should be the case of every element in a well-designed landscape.

 When we speak of the function for steps, it’s important to realize if these steps are the only option to get from one level to another.
 Or, are there alternative ways in the design.

-In the project pictured above there is a pool and patio level on top and a cobble-like paver walkway below.
+In the project pictured above there is a pool and patio level on top, and a cobble-like paver walkway below.

-1. Near the driveway and where guests would enter the backyard there is a “primary” set of masonry steps with stone veneer risers and bluestone step treads.
-I call them primary because this is the main set of steps to the area.
+1. Near the driveway and where guests would enter the backyard there is a “primary” set of masonry steps with stone veneer risers and bluestone step treads. (pic above) I call them primary because this is the main set of steps to the area.